leios/Fable.jl/docs/src/examples/swirled_square.md

 This is because we operate on two separate sets of points.
 `H1` creates object primitives.
 Every step of the simulation, we will read from the points after `H1` operates on them.
 `H2` works on a completely different location in memory specifically for image output.
-If we want, we can make `H2` operate on the object, itself, by createing a new fractal executable:
+If we want, we can make `H2` operate on the object, itself, by creating a new fractal executable:

 ```
     final_H = fee([H, H2])